shampoodleshams/i-like-telling-stories...even-with-data/dataviz3&4.md

 ![statistic_id253915_favorite-music-genres-in-the-us-2018-by-age](https://user-images.githubusercontent.com/78868693/133943355-526144bd-5a7e-4e79-9416-c50580bc6328.png)

 ## Critiquing Cogently
-After a good, prolonged look at the visualization, I recorded my general thoughts about it:
+After a brief study of the visualization, I recorded my general thoughts about it:

 *"At first glance, the visualization looks interesting.*